casefoundation-private/resign-bot/doc/End User Guide/Submission Management.md

 ## Flagging

-On the "submissions" page, the "flags" column denotes the total number of flags for each entry.
+On the "Submissions" page, the "Flags" column denotes the total number of flags for each entry.
 There are ways for submissions to be flagged in the platform:
 1. Auto-flagged submissions are those which the computer flagged as inappropriate.
 If a submission has been automically flagged, an admin can remove the flag but not reinstate it.
 To do that, use the regular "Flagged" field.
 2. To flag a submission on the "Submissions" page, click the button in the "Flagged" column corresponding to that entry.
 Flagging a submission is a global change -  if you flag a submission here, it will be flagged for all other users.
-3. To flag a submission while reviewing it, check the "flag as inappropriate" on the right side of the review screen.
+3. To flag a submission while reviewing it, check the "Flag as Inappropriate" on the right side of the review screen.

 ## Previewing Submissions

-To preview a submission, visit the "submissions" page and find the entry you would like to preview.
-Under the "options" column, click the blue button labeled "view submissions," which triggers a pop-up showing the submission's content.
+To preview a submission, visit the "Submissions" page and find the entry you would like to preview.
+Under the "Options" column, click the blue button labeled "View Submissions," which triggers a pop-up showing the submission's content.

 ## Managing reviews

-To manage a review, visit the "submissions" page and find the entry you would like to manage.
-Under the "options" column, click the blue button labeled "manage review."
+To manage a review, visit the "Submissions" page and find the entry you would like to manage.
+Under the "Options" column, click the blue button labeled "Manage Review."
 The pop-up contains information on possible actions.
 You may:
 1. Add a review
 2. Assign the submission to another reviewer by selecting their email in the dropdown
 3. Remove the submission from the system